hieutrtr/confluentio-provision/README.md

 > ansible_pkg_mgr='apt'

-Config ssh key or pem key for ansible_ssh_private_key_file
+ansible_ssh_private_key_file can be used for ssh key or pem key for

-* ansible_pkg_mgr var can be use for apt or yum.
+ansible_pkg_mgr var can be used for apt or yum.
 For yum need to be add install.yum.yml in common tasks.

 ## Provisioning by ansible-playbook
 There're playbooks of zookeeper and kafka